-Losing a tooth, or multiple teeth, is an extremely traumatic experience.
-Whether you suffer tooth loss in conjunction with illness or injury, the loss can leave you with a gap in your smile that impacts not only your appearance and your confidence, but also your ability to eat and in some cases, speak normally.
+Losing a tooth or multiple teeth is an extremely traumatic experience.
+Whether you suffer tooth loss in conjunction with illness or injury, the loss can leave you with a gap in your smile that impacts not only your appearance and your confidence but also your ability to eat and, in some cases, speak normally.

 The good news is that there are solutions to restore your smile, return functionality, improve your appearance, and boost your confidence following tooth loss.
 The gold standard of tooth replacement is the dental implant.

-In order to qualify as a good candidate for dental implant procedures, patients must first exhibit optimal oral health.
+To qualify as a good candidate for dental implant procedures, patients must first exhibit optimal oral health.
 In some cases, such as when tooth loss is related to conditions like gingivitis or periodontitis, you may first have to undergo treatments to eliminate infection, including cleaning by the dentist (in some cases deep cleaning) and perhaps the use of antibiotics.

-In addition, your jaw bone has to be strong and healthy enough to support and bond with the titanium screw.
+In addition, your jaw bone must be strong and healthy enough to support and bond with the titanium screw.
 If your jaw bone is too thin, there’s a possibility you could augment it through a bone graft procedure in preparation for the dental implant procedure.
 With or without such preparations, it could be at least several months or longer before the implant procedure is complete and you have your new tooth (crown) in place.

 As for smokers, there are further complications.
-Tobacco use has been found to cause problems in all kinds of therapeutic oral procedures, including the installation of dental implants.
-Unfortunately, studies have shown that smokers are at higher risk of implant failure than non-tobacco users.
+Tobacco use has been found to cause problems in all kinds of oral therapeutic procedures, including the installation of dental implants.
+Unfortunately, studies have shown that smokers are at a higher risk of implant failure than non-tobacco users.
 As a result, many dentists won’t even offer this procedure to patients who persist in smoking or other forms of tobacco use.

-There are several good reasons to quit smoking – chiefly to reduce risk factors for certain cancers, heart disease, and other diseases, of course, but also to improve lung function and overall health.
+There are several good reasons to quit smoking – chiefly to reduce risk factors for certain cancers, heart disease, and other diseases, but also to improve lung function and overall health.
 Smoking also takes its toll on oral health.

-You’re probably well aware of the fact that tobacco use can stain your teeth and cause bad breath, but it can also have more serious ramifications.
+You’re probably well aware that tobacco use can stain your teeth and cause bad breath, but it can also have more serious ramifications.
 It causes dry mouth, which results in less flushing by saliva, growth of bacteria, plaque, and tartar, and increased risk for the onset of gum disease and tooth decay.